hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 # Introduction

-The situation here is that we have a user-item preference matrix which is also evolving over time.
+To be more general here in the introduction, the situation is that we have a user-item preference matrix which is also evolving over time.
 Essentially, we have a collection of user-item preference matrices, one for each time point.
 The preference matrix can be, for example, user's preference on a collection of books, popularity of movies among people, effectiveness of a set keywords on a collection of campaigns.
-From another perspective, we have a 3D preference matrix of users, items, and time.
 The prediction task is really to forecast a user-item preference matrix of the next time point.

+From another angle, we really have a 3D preference matrix of with axes being users, items, and time.
+Given the matrix, the task is to predict a future _slice_ of the matrix along the time axis.

-The problem is very interesting and makes a lot senses in real life.
-For example, the cinema can predict which movies will be popular next day/week/month, and make arrangements according to the predictions.
+The problem is very interesting and makes a lot sense in the real world.
+For example, the cinema can predict which movies will be popular next day/week/month, and make arrangements according to the predictions to maximize the profit.

 # Permanent links